photoprism/photoprism-docs/docs/developer-guide/api/index.md

 ```
 GET /api/v1/photos?count=10
 ```

+!!! example ""
-_Note: Routes are going to change while we are developing the frontend.
-The API is not covered by a deprecation policy._
+    Some routes and request parameters MAY change as we add new features.
+While the API is not covered by an official deprecation policy, we avoid making breaking changes, especially to APIs that we know other developers are using.

 ### With authentication